Dementia: 50 million have it, but what is it?

-Dementia is a reduction in mental ability that affects someone’s day-to-day life.
-It might surprise you to learn that dementia itself is not a specific disease—instead, it’s a set of symptoms related to thinking and memory skills, behavior, and personality.
+Dementia is a reduction in mental ability that affects a senior’s day-to-day life.
+It might surprise you to learn dementia itself is not a specific disease—instead, it’s a set of symptoms related to thinking and memory skills, behavior, and personality.
+The chances of dementia may increase with age but let’s be clear, this is not normal.

-Sometimes, dementia is caused by a specific disease, but in other cases, it’s caused by problems with blood-flow to the brain, traumatic brain injuries like concussions, central nervous system infections, fluid buildup in the brain, or lifestyle factors like drug and alcohol use.
+Also, traumatic brain injuries like concussions, central nervous system infections, fluid buildup in the brain, or lifestyle factors like drug and alcohol use are contributing factors.

 Difficulty with Familiar Tasks

-One very noticeable symptom of some dementias can be trouble with familiar tasks, such as forgetting the rules to a favorite game, directions to a familiar place, or a usual recipe.
+One very noticeable symptom can be trouble with everyday tasks.
+Things like forgetting how to drive, the rules to a favorite game, directions to a familiar place, or a usual recipe.
 In more serious cases, someone could forget how to brush their teeth or shave.

 Losing Track of Time & Place

-Dementia can cause people issues with important dates and times or even the season of the year.
-Someone with dementia could even lose track of where they are, where they may be going, or how they got where they are.
+A person might experience issues remembering important dates, times or even seasons.
+Someone with dementia could also lose track of where they are, where they may be going, or how they got where there.

-While vision loss is a normal part of aging, dementia can cause challenges with reading, judging distances, and differentiating colors can be an effect of having dementia.
+While vision loss due to cataracts is a normal part of aging, dementia can affect vision in different ways.
+Challenges with reading, judging distances, and differentiating colors can be an effect of having dementia.